litesolutions/scm-ssh-plugin/README.md

 At [Lite Solutions](http://www.litesolutions.es) we needed certificate based SSH access to our git repositories so we decided to fix it and release the fix.

+### Requirements

+As of a [bug](https://bitbucket.org/sdorra/scm-manager/issue/720/plug-in-installation-fails-only-in-linux) in SCM Manager 1.45 and earlier you should use the _[dist](https://github.com/litesolutions/scm-ssh-plugin/tree/master/dist)_ version with SCM Manager 1.46 or later.
+Or you could build yourself on a Linux system, that might work as well.

+## Documentation

 The original documentation follows as copied when we forked the project.

-## Documentation

 Setting up the SSH plugin is quite simple.
 Just download the plugin file and add it using plugin manager in the SCM administrative web-interface.